WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 INSTALLING THE DNS: MAKE SURE TO DOWNLOAD THE PROFILE AND ENABLE FULLTRUST IN SETTINGS>GENERAL>ABOUT>CERTIFICATE TRUST SETTINGS AND ENABLE NEXTDNS

-# THE GUIDE IS IN PROGRESS DO NOT USE!!!!
+# THE GUIDE IS IN PROGRESS DO NOT USE!!!
+## I will remove all of these warnings AFTER the guide is done!

 ## Introduction
-Hello, Welcome to my guide on how to sideload on Apple Devices using a method I came across a while back.
-This sideloading method  worked for long periods of time, without any app limits and without a pc.
-I eventually found some small let-downs such as the DNS at the time was and is still made by a vietnamese guy with privacy concerns.
-ESign also being widely accused of stealing data.
+Hello, Welcome to my guide on how to sideload on Apple Devices using a method I came across to a while back.
+This sideloading method has worked for long periods of time, without any app limits and without a pc.
+I eventually found some small let-downs such as the DNS at the time was and is still made by some random vietnamese guy with no open-sourced data which naturally has some privacy concerns.
+ESign also has been widely accused of stealing data.
 After a few months of using both of these services I decided to reverse-engineer the DNS and how the enterprise signed ESign was downloaded over the web with the click of a button.
 With enabling better preventions against revokes unlike other people who keep on using other people's DNS and put no effort in themselves with bad instructions to say the least.

 Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue.